jetsonhacks/logitech-f710-module/README.md

 ```
 This script is provided as an example on how to turn on the LOGITECH_FF module on and build the module.

-After the build, the module will be in /usr/src/kernel/kernel-4.9/drivers/hid/hid-logitech.ko
+After the build, the module will be in the source tree.
+For example, if the $KERNEL_RELEASE is kernel-4.9 : /usr/src/kernel/kernel-4.9/drivers/hid/hid-logitech.ko

 ## Testing